Delta Air Lines

 The company renaming was in large part inspired by the geologic flood plain known as the Mississippi Delta, a distinctive northwest section of the state of Mississippi that lies between the Mississippi and Yazoo rivers.

 In 1929, Woolman bought three small aircraft and began scheduled passenger service from cities in Louisiana and Mississippi to Dallas, Texas.

-During this short period of time, Delta technically could be classified as a simple structure, using Mintzberg’s Organizational Structure Model.
-This was because Delta had only a handful of employees, in which Woolman himself supervised while also operating the tiny company.
+During this short period of time, Delta technically could be classified as a simple structure using Mintzberg’s Organizational Structure Model.
+This was because Delta had only a handful of employees, which Woolman himself supervised while also operating the tiny company.

-As a result of the Air Mail Act of 1934, Woolman secured government mail contracts for Delta, transforming the company from tiny tri-state carrier to a larger, southern based airline.
+As a result of the Air Mail Act of 1934, Woolman secured government mail contracts for Delta, transforming the company from a tiny tri-state carrier to a larger, southern-based airline.